denten-books/plain-text/main.md

 way textuality is encoded mediates between idea and matter.
 Mediation.
 Visible form and hidden form.

-Lotman: "the material embodiment of a semiotic system." limited, hierarchical, and structured [^@lotman].
-Derrida: "Everything is a text" .
-TEI people: A text is an "ordered hierarchy of content objects" [^@derose].
-Goodman and Genette.

-[@southall1988] "Visual Structure and the Transmission of Meaning" "Criteria for resemblance between documents"

-Drucker "the totalizing drive of the digital [@drucker2001, 145]."

 We have now traveled from the pixel down to magnetic storage media and back from the storage media to the screen.
 The passage opens up space between